MohammedAly22/JudgerAI/README.md

 3. Training the Classifier: FastText trains a linear classifier (such as logistic regression or softmax) on top of the word representations to perform text classification tasks.
 The classifier is trained using the hierarchical softmax or the negative sampling technique.

 # Experiments
-To achieve the best results, we tried different experiments in **JudgerAI** to see each experiment's effect on the final accuracy of **JudgerAI** models, here is a list of 3 experiments that were taken into consideration:
+To achieve the best results, I tried different experiments in **JudgerAI** to see each experiment's effect on the final accuracy of **JudgerAI** models, here is a list of 3 experiments that were taken into consideration:
 - Data Preprocessing:
   Including removing stopwords, lowercasing all letters, stemming, and removing non-alphabet characters except the `_` letter, punctuation, and digits.
 - Data Anonymization: